South West Of Ireland Walking Tour - 7-Day Tour

 Grade: easy / moderate, Length: 8km, Duration: 2.5hrs, Ascent:100m, Terrain: Grass tracks.

-Evening: We will be staying in Doolin tonight, the capital of Irish traditional music in the west.
+Evening: You will be staying in Doolin tonight, the capital of Irish traditional music in the west.
 This is a tiny little fishing port made popular due to its importance in Irish music and dance.
 Doolin is also in another “Gaeltacht area” (Irish speaking region) so you can try your new learnt language skills on the locals, I’m sure they’ll be impressed.

 Here we can relax and enjoy a bite to eat, while listening to some of the best Irish musicians in the world.